Why Is My Website Slow? (8 Causes And Fixes)

 Solution: Implement a CDN

-If you want to quickly implement a CDN, sign up for a service company like CloudFlare.
+If you want to quickly implement a CDN and fix a slow website, sign up for a service company like CloudFlare.

 CloudFlare makes your website more accessible by streamlining its delivery to users around the world.

 It is one of the most popular programs out there to speed up your website, and the sign-up process will have you up and running in no time.